mlcommons/GaNDLF/docs/usage.md

 [Back To Top &uarr;](#table-of-contents)

-### Running multiple experiments [OPTIONAL]
+### Running multiple experiments (optional)

-- The `gandlf_configGenerator` script can be used to generate a grid of configurations for tuning the hyperparameters of a baseline configuration that works for your dataset and problem.
+1. The `gandlf_configGenerator` script can be used to generate a grid of configurations for tuning the hyperparameters of a baseline configuration that works for your dataset and problem.
-- Use a strategy file (example is shown in [samples/config_generator_strategy.yaml](https://github.com/mlcommons/GaNDLF/blob/master/samples/config_generator_sample_strategy.yaml).
+2. Use a strategy file (example is shown in [samples/config_generator_strategy.yaml](https://github.com/mlcommons/GaNDLF/blob/master/samples/config_generator_sample_strategy.yaml).
-- Provide the baseline configuration which has enabled you to train a model for 1 epoch for your dataset and problem (regardless of the efficacy).
+3. Provide the baseline configuration which has enabled you to successfully train a model for `1` epoch for your dataset and problem at hand (regardless of the efficacy).
-- Run the following command:
+4. Run the following command:
 ```bash
 (venv_gandlf) $> python gandlf_configGenerator \
   # -h, --help         show help message and exit